OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/pattern.md

 ## Summary

 Any developer using ZeppelinOS should be familiar with proxies in the ways that are described in this article.
 In the end, the concept is very simple, and ZeppelinOS is designed to encapsulate all the proxy mechanics in a way that the amount of things you need to keep in mind when developing projects are reduced to an absolute minimum.
-It all comes down to a 3 item list:
+It all comes down to a 4 item list:

 * Have a basic understanding of what a proxy is
 * Always extend storage instead of modifying it
 * Make sure your contracts use initializer functions instead of constructors
 * Do not interact with a proxy from the same address that created it (except for upgrading it)

 Furthermore, ZeppelinOS will let you know when something goes wrong with one of the items in this list.
-So, seat back, enjoy, code, and let ZeppelinOS take care of the rest.